prescience-data/4g-rotator/README.md

 This package allows a user to autoconnect to USB tethering and cycle an Android phones flight mode using cloud messages.
 Not root required.

+You can run this script manually just by calling the `Renew.sh` shortcut, or build it into a Puppeteer script to autorenew IPs.

 ### What you need

 1. A clean 4g capable Android phone (ie not the one you use day to day) to avoid any identity leaks.
 Does not require root.